 7. Consider purchasing a chaise lounge.

-Chaise lounges are classy and aesthetic.
-They look particularly great in reading rooms, studies and bedrooms.
-Keep your sofas in the living spaces, and opt for chaise lounges elsewhere; while sofas are functional, chaise lounges make a statement, and can soften a room, without taking up the full space of a sofa.
+Chaise lounges are classy and aesthetic and they look particularly great in reading rooms, studies and bedrooms.
+Keep your sofas in the living spaces, and opt for chaise lounges elsewhere; while sofas are functional, chaise lounges make a statement and can soften a room without taking up the full space of a sofa.

 8. In rooms with less natural light, try painting the walls a darker colour.